nichatr/showRoutines/workflow.md

   - runs every time a new file must be processed
   - initialize all variables
   - populate data structures

+- populateRoutines()

+  - read text file with routine calls
+  - for each line:
+    - parseLine()
+    - searchRoutine()
+    - if not found: createRoutineItem()
+    - else: updateRoutineItem()
+  - at end object allRoutines holds each routine and the routines that calls.

+- loadTreeview()

+  - aaaa
+  - bbb

 - showGui()